 Earlier this week were invited to go and try out the new VR experience at Legoland Manchester and boy were the kids excited.
-The tiddler was excited for the general day out as he hasn’t been to the Manchester Legoland discovery center since his 4th birthday when he was told he was too young for one of the rides, so he really wanted to go back so he could ‘finally’ go on it and the big’un loves anything technology related at the moment so the virtual reality experience really excited him.
+The tiddler was excited for the general day out as he hasn’t been to the Manchester Legoland discovery centre since his 4th birthday when he was told he was too young for one of the rides, so he really wanted to go back so he could ‘finally’ go on it and the big’un loves anything technology related at the moment so the virtual reality experience really excited him.

 We arrived at 1pm and were given our tickets and told we could stay till 5pm, we were also told that we could come and go during that time if we wanted to.
 I always think is a great idea with attractions as if you want to break the day up you can, it also gives you the option of going somewhere else for food instead of eating on site if you.

 Before you enter the main room of Legoland Manchester you have to go through the brick factory.
 I loved this bit as it really adds a bit of magic to the day and gets the kids excited.
 After you have helped fix the machines each child is gifted their own block of Lego and I think this a really lovely touch and is something tangible that the children get to keep as a reminder of their day.

 When the doors of the factory open into the main area you are greeted with a ride where you can shoot the badies and save the princess.
 From here you walk through a model village made from Lego which is ridiculously impressive, my favourite bit was the Blackpool sea front as it took me right back to my childhood days, from there it opens up into the main room.

 a ninja themed play area,

 two more rides,

 a car building station with multiple tracks to test out your skills on,

 There is also a seating area and a cafe should you want to use it.